From the book, Plantation America, 2nd ed.

 Fourth, that, for purposes of the SS Act, the definition of “individual” is the same as the definition of “individual” for all federal agencies.
 See Ex F of the Appendix.

-Fifth, that section one of the Civil Rights Act of 1866 states, in part, “All citizens of the United States shall have the same right… in every state and territory… as is enjoyed by white citizens thereof…” [Italics added] See Ex H of Appendix.
+Fifth, that section one of the Civil Rights Act of 1866 states, in part, “All citizens of the United States shall have the same right… in every state and territory… as is enjoyed by white citizens thereof…” [Bold added] See Ex H of Appendix.

 Sixth, that this language is now codified at Title 42 of the USC, section 1982.
 See Ex H of Appendix.